-Always do a safety check first.
-See If a Tire Goes Flat on page 6-76.
+See If a Tire Goes Flat on page 6-74 for other important safety warnings.

 Do not remove any objects that have penetrated the tire.

 - Remove the tire sealant and compressor kit from its storage location.
-See Tire Sealant and Compressor Kit Storage on page 6-96.
-Make sure the on/off button (D) is in the off (O) - 2.
-Unwrap the sealant/air hose (F) and the power plug (C).
+See Tire Sealant and Compressor Kit Storage on page 6-94. - Make sure the on/off button (D) is in the off (O) position. - Unwrap the sealant/air hose (G) and the power plug (C). - Place the kit on the ground.

-position.

-- Place the kit on the ground.
 Make sure the tire valve stem is positioned close to the ground so the hose will reach it. - 4.
-Remove the valve stem cap from the flat tire by turning it counterclockwise. - 5.
-Attach the sealant/air hose (F) onto the tire valve stem.
+Remove the valve stem cap from the flat tire by turning it counterclockwise. - Attach the sealant/air hose (G) onto the tire valve stem.
 Turn it clockwise until it is tight.